Metal Detecting and Digging on the Thames Foreshore

 Metal Detecting and Digging

-If you are planning to go metal detecting or digging on the Thames foreshore you must have a permit from the Port of London Authority.
+Anyone wishing to carry out metal detecting or digging/scraping on the Thames foreshore requires a permit from the Port of London Authority.

-An “eyes only” search or walking on the Thames foreshore without digging does not require a permit
+Walking on the Thames foreshore does not require a permit.

 Note: Scraping the Thames foreshore surface with any type of implement is considered digging.